 Our country is seeing increasing numbers of immigrant children with limited English proficiency entering the public school system.
 Children are being identified with hearing impairments at very young ages.
 Many kids who use hearing aids, cochlear

+implants, and auditory-oral communication are entering mainstream classrooms.
 All students, especially those with disabilities or other challenges, need good classroom acoustics.